 WEDNESDAY AFTERSCHOOL OFFERINGS (Elementary and Middle School only) | Wednesday 12:45-3:15pm

-Like Dungeons & Dragons can serve as fun, engaging, and valuable resources for the development of academic and interpersonal skill-building.
-Students will get to take on the role of heroic fantasy characters who must cooperate together to overcome challenges presented by the Game Master, from exploring dungeons and defeating enemies to negotiating treaties and managing relationships (including those with other players)– all face-to-face, no screens, just friends.
+Tabletop Role-playing Games like Dungeons & Dragons can serve as fun, engaging, and valuable resources for the development of academic and interpersonal skill-building.
+Students will get to take on the role of heroic fantasy characters who must cooperate together to overcome challenges presented by the Game Master, from exploring dungeons and defeating enemies to negotiating treaties and managing relationships (including those with other players) all facetoface, no screens, just friends.
 No experience is necessary to join in!
-The game instructor Timm Woods has a background in writing and education, and is studying games as learning tools at St. John’s University, where he teaches English and writing.

-To enroll in any of the Wednesday after school options please download the form below and return to the school.
+To enroll in the Wednesday after school options please download the form below and return to the school.